mortevs/pareto/README.md

-This website incorporates the capability to access and analyze open data sourced from Norsk Sokkel Direktorat (Sodir), providing insights into produciton and hydrocarbon fields located on the Norwegian continental shelf.
+This website incorporates the capability to access and analyze open data sourced from Norsk Sokkel Direktorat (Sodir), providing insights into production volumes and hydrocarbon fields located on the Norwegian continental shelf.